Azure/AzureDataLake/docs/Release_Notes/2016/2016_10_16/USQL_Release_Notes_2016_10_16.md

 3. [Deprecation of `{col:*}` File Set pattern.
 Use `{col}` instead.](https://github.com/Azure/AzureDataLake/blob/master/docs/Release_Notes/2016/2016_07_14/USQL_Release_Notes_2016_07_14.md)

+#### Introduction of a 4GB limit on .gz files

+U-SQL's extraction framework automatically decompresses `.gz` files.
+Since the GZip format extraction is not parallelizable, a single vertex is processing a GZipped file.
+We have repeatedly seen vertices run out of memory due to this and thus are now limiting the size of a single `.gz` file to 4GB.
+Please split your files to fit into this limit and use the file set capabilities to scale out your extraction.

 ## Major U-SQL Bug Fixes, Performance and Scale Improvements

 #### U-SQL quoted identifiers